IrinaAdeniyi/WildFind/README.md

 ## GitHub User Story Project

-A [project](https://github.com/users/IrinaAdeniyi/projects/5/views/1) containing user stories with acceptance criteria and tasks was created in GitHub.
+A [project](https://github.com/users/IrinaAdeniyi/projects/5/views/1) containing user stories with acceptance criteria was created in GitHub.
 This was done to easily organize and prioritize work, as well as defining clear requirements and tracking progress.

 ## Wireframes